Cookbook > Replace a Contract and Keep its History With Grafting

 • The Lock data source is the abi and contract address we will get when we compile and deploy the contract

-• The network should correspond to a indexed network being queried.
-Since we're running on Goerli testnet, the network is goerli
+• The network should correspond to an indexed network being queried.
+Since we're running on Sepolia testnet, the network is sepolia

 • The mapping section defines the triggers of interest and the functions that should be run in response to those triggers.
 In this case, we are listening for the Withdrawal event and calling the handleWithdrawal function when it is emitted.